 1. The use of County resources by County Officers and Employees shall be in compliance with County policies and procedures.
-County resources include but are not limited to personnel time, position, money, vehicles, equipment, materials,
+County resources include but are

-- supplies, and real property. - 2.
+- not limited to personnel time, position, money, vehicles, equipment, materials, supplies, and real property. - 2.
 County resources shall not be used in a manner which is illegal or in furtherance of illegal activities. - 3.
-No County Officer or Employee may use County resources for meaningful personal or private financial gain or material benefit; provided, however, that this provision shall not be construed as prohibiting: - a. a use of County resources authorized by law or County policy; or - b. a use of County resources for personal or private purposes when provided to a County Officer or Employee as part of such Officer or Employee's job responsibilities. - 4.
-Each County Officer and Employee shall ensure the accuracy of such Officer or Employee's records of time worked and benefit time used.
+No County Officer or Employee may use County resources for meaningful personal or private financial gain or material benefit; provided, however, that this provision shall not be construed as prohibiting: - a. a use of County resources authorized by law or County policy; or - b. a use of County resources for personal or private purposes when provided to a County Officer or Employee as part of such Officer or Employee's job responsibilities.